 The new outsourcing center is housed within nHub in Jos, Plateau State as part of the extension the innovation has been undergoing in recent months.
-The opening of the outsourcing center is also the next phase in the nHub’s growth plans.
+The opening of the outsourcing centre is also the next phase in the nHub’s growth plans.

 “The new space is meant for only developers who have been onboarded for remote jobs while the third floor is for training and entrepreneurship activities,” said founder and CEO of nHub, Daser David.